-- loans and receivables;
+- loans receivable;

 - trade receivables and accrued income; and

 - cash and cash equivalents;

-IFRS 9 requires an impairment loss allowance to be recognised at an amount equal to either 12-month ECLs or lifetime ECLs.
+IFRS 9 requires an impairment loss allowance to be recognised at an amount equal to either 12month ECLs or lifetime ECLs.
 The Company measures impairment loss allowance at an amount equal to lifetime ECL, except for financial instruments on which credit risk has not increased significantly since their initial recognition, for which they are measured as 12-month ECL.